-In July 2010, the Committee on Consumer Policy completed work on a Consumer Policy Toolkit.
+In July 2010, the Committee on Consumer Policy completed work on a Consumer policy.
 The Toolkit is a practical guide designed to aid policy makers in identifying and evaluating consumer problems and in developing effective policy responses.
 It is seen as being particularly well-suited for dealing with complex markets, where issues related to information and behavioural economics are evident.

 The Committee is now conducting a series of workshops to see how policies in key markets could be strengthened, using the framework and approaches developed in the Toolkit.
 Communication services was selected as the first case study, in light of the significant challenges that consumers, policy makers, regulators and business are all facing.